 Marriage brings blessings

 Marriage is a part of Godʼs plan.
 Marriage creates the best possible environment in which to raise children.
-The Book of Mormon highlights one group of people, for example, who “were married, and given in marriage, and were blessed” (4 Nephi 1:11) for keeping Godʼs commands.
+The Book of Mormon highlights a righteous group of people who “were married, and given in marriage, and were blessed according to the multitude of the promises which the Lord had made unto them” (4 Nephi 1:11).